-- Food technology is advancing rapidly; although veggie pet foods are expensive at the moment, it’s thought they will become much more cost effective than conventional meat-based pet foods in the long term (especially if demand increases).
+- Food technology is advancing rapidly.
+Although veggie pet foods are expensive, it’s thought they will become much more cost-effective than conventional meat-based pet foods in the long term.

-- Although poorly managed vegetarian diets can cause a whole host of health problems for cats (including blindness and heart failure), studies show that a responsibly managed vegetarian diet (i.e., specially formulated cat food that sticks to AAFCO nutritional guidelines) is no less healthy than a conventional diet.
+- Although poorly-managed vegetarian diets can cause health problems for cats, including blindness and heart failure, studies show that a responsibly managed vegetarian diet (i.e. specially formulated cat food that sticks to AAFCO nutritional guidelines) is no less healthy than a conventional diet.

-- Plant-based proteins can be highly digestible if prepared appropriately.
+- Plant-based proteins can be digestible if prepared correctly.